 What is so different about writing for the web?
 What can you do to ensure that your content is engaging but also discoverable and shareable?
+How can you use AI tools to supercharge your writing, and what does it even mean to be a writer in an AI-enhanced world?
 This workshop will help you answer these questions.

-The ability to write and repurpose content for the web is an important skill.
+The ability to write and rephrase content for the web is an important skill.
 Visitors can abandon your site at the click of a button if they are not engaged by what you have written.
+AI can be a great source of ideas for content and a powerful tool for editing, but it’s also important to consider the role of the authentic human voice.

 From September 2018, legislation now means digital inclusion is a right for users rather than a privilege.
 People writing content for organisational websites need to understand the impact of clear communication on accessibility.